 - Add in the water and mix well.
 Add in the ice.
 Serve with fresh mint and lemon wedges.

-- Note 1A: I do not live overly sweet beverages or snacks.
+- Note 1A: I do not love overly sweet beverages.
 You can add more if needed.
 Please remember to adjust calories to reflect any adjustments

 - Note 2: No need to peel the ginger.
 Just slice it thin and I even break those in half to release the ginger flavor.